Opinion: Return of Bundesliga fans reveals Germany's misplaced priorities | DW | 16.09.2020

 The fact they are about to says a lot about the DFL's priorities and the risk the organization is willing to take for the sake of securing extra income.
 And it's not the first instance in which it has put profits first.
 It's a shame the authorities still don't hold it accountable.

-No, clubs advising fans not to take public transport and arrive by other means doesn't cut it.
+Let's be clear, clubs advising fans not to take public transport and arrive by other means doesn't cut it.
 Clubs marking seats and keeping fans' details to prevent potential infections going further isn't enough.
-Clubs obliging fans to wear masks when they're not able to fully enforce it doesn't do the trick.
+Clubs obliging fans to wear masks when they're not able to fully enforce it doesn't do the trick either.
 It only takes one infected person not to abide by the rules for the situation to become a disaster, both in terms of spectators' health and professional football's reputation in German society.

 There are quite a few objective differences between Israel and Germany, but in many respects, the authorities' decision-making reminds me of home in the worst way possible.
 I can only hope the result will be different in Germany and that football won't become part of the reason the government would reimpose restrictions after a rise in infections.